 Treating AIN and Anal Cancer

-For AIN2-3, no adequate RCTs have been reported and data are insufficient to recommend a specific treatment approach.
-An RCT was recently initiated to determine if treatment of AIN2-3 reduces the incidence of anal cancer in patients with HIV.
-Definitive guidelines on anal screening and treatment in patients with HIV will likely follow from the results of this study.
+For AIN2-3, no adequate RCTs have been reported, and data are insufficient to recommend a specific treatment approach.
+A RCT was recently initiated to determine if treatment of AIN2-3 reduces the incidence of anal cancer in patients with HIV infection.
+Definitive guidelines on anal screening and treatment in patients with HIV infection will likely follow from the results of this study.
 Until then, treatment decisions are based on assessment of the size and location of the lesion and its histologic grade.
 All treatment modalities are associated with high rates of recurrence.
-Topical treatment options including 5-FU, cidofovir,148 intra-anal imiquimod, and provider-applied TCA have demonstrated moderate efficacy for treatment of intra-anal AIN.149 Ablative therapies including infrared coagulation, cryotherapy, laser therapy, and electrocautery/hyfrecator are well tolerated.
+Topical treatment options including 5-FU, cidofovir, intra-anal imiquimod, and provider-applied TCA have demonstrated moderate efficacy for treatment of intra-anal AIN.
+Ablative therapies including infrared coagulation, cryotherapy, laser therapy, and electrocautery/hyfrecator are well tolerated.
 Repeated ablative treatment or a combination of treatment methods are often required for long-term clearance of AIN2-3.

-In a retrospective analysis, infrared coagulation was proven to have moderate efficacy in treatment of AIN2 or 3 in HIV-seropositive patients150 and it was safe and well tolerated in this population in a prospective AIDS Malignancy Consortium study.151 No indications exist for systemic chemotherapy or radiation therapy for patients with AIN in the absence of evidence of invasive cancer.
+In a retrospective analysis, infrared coagulation was proven to have moderate efficacy in treatment of AIN-2 or 3 in patients who are HIV seropositive,106 and it was safe and well tolerated in this population in a prospective AIDS Malignancy Consortium study.
+No indications exist for systemic chemotherapy or radiation therapy for patients with AIN in the absence of evidence of invasive cancer.

 The most commonly used treatment for anal cancer is combination radiation and chemotherapy.

 Treating HPV-Associated Disease at Other Sites, Including the Penis and Mouth